Hillside Construction

 | Total project | 18-36+ months | 12-18 months |

 The schedule difference is concentrated in permitting and site development.
-Multi-agency permitting with dependencies, restricted grading and hauling windows, complex foundation systems requiring field verification, and the sequential nature of hillside construction (shoring must be complete before foundation, foundation before structure - there's less ability to overlap phases than on flat sites) all extend the timeline.
+Multi-agency permitting with dependencies, restricted grading and hauling windows, complex foundation systems requiring field verification, and the sequential nature of hillside construction (shoring must be complete before foundation, foundation before structure, and there's less ability to overlap phases than on flat sites) all extend the timeline.

 Extended schedule has a direct cost impact beyond the obvious.
 Every additional month is another month of general conditions (supervision, insurance, temporary facilities, equipment rental), another month of exposure to weather events, and another month of opportunity for field conditions to change.
 This is the schedule-cost spiral, and it's why pre-construction planning matters more on hillside sites than anywhere else.
 See Feasibility Report for how this planning is structured.